tvdboom/ATOM/docs_sources/user_guide/nlp.md

 combinations of two words are called bigrams.
 When there are three words, they are called trigrams, and with four words quadgrams.

-The [Tokenizer](../../API/nlp/tokenizer) class converts a document into a sequence of words, and can create the most frequent bigrams, trigrams and quadgrams.
-It can be accessed from atom through the [tokenize](../../API/ATOM/atomclassifier/#tokenize) method.
+The [Tokenizer][] class converts a document into a sequence of words, and can create the most frequent bigrams, trigrams and quadgrams.
+It can be accessed from atom through the [tokenize][atomclassifier-tokenize] method.

 <br>